 Leave will be granted to a maximum of five workdays in any one school year for the purposes of meeting responsibilities related to the care, or health or education of a child in the employee's care or the care or health of any other member of the employee's immediate family.
-Three days will be deducted from the employee's sick leave and leave without pay for two days in any one school year.
+These leave days will be deducted from the employee's sick leave.